Special Education Teacher Preparation Policy

 The state should ensure that special education teachers know the science of reading instruction and are fully prepared for the instructional shifts related to literacy associated with college-and career-readiness standards.
 This goal was consistent between 2015 and 2017.

-Scientifically Based Reading Instruction—Tests and Standards: Massachusetts's preparation and licensure requirements for special education teachers go further than most states' to address general reading instruction and the needs of struggling readers.
-The state requires teacher candidates who teach students with moderate disabilities and those who teach the visually impaired to pass the Massachusetts Tests for Educator Licensure (MTEL) Foundations of Reading test, which is based on the state's standards and addresses the core areas of scientifically based reading instruction.
-Candidates may also satisfy this test requirement by passing the MTEL Reading Specialist test.
+Scientifically Based Reading Instruction—Tests and Standards: Massachusetts's requires teacher candidates who teach students with moderate disabilities and those who teach the visually impaired to pass its own Massachusetts Tests for Educator Licensure (MTEL) Foundations of Reading test, which is based on the state's standards and addresses the core areas of scientifically based reading instruction.
+However, candidates may also satisfy this test requirement by passing the MTEL Reading Specialist test.
 This test does not adequately address all of the components of the science of reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.

 Informational texts: Massachusetts's Foundations of Reading assessment requires teachers to "understand how to apply reading comprehension skills and strategies to informational/expository texts."
 The state further provides an extensive list of examples for achieving this competency and incorporates the instructional shifts in the use of text associated with Massachusetts's college- and career-readiness standards for students.
 The Reading Specialist test does not address the use of informational texts.